Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/troubleshooting.md

 Under normal operation, the controller does not store generated configuration;
 it is only sent to Kong's Admin API.
-The `--dump-config` flag enables a diagnostic mode where the controller also saves generated configuration to a temporary file and can be retrieved via web interface of the diagnostic server at `host:10256/debug/config`.
+The `--dump-config` flag enables a diagnostic mode where the controller also saves generated configuration to a temporary file.
+You can retrieve this file via the web interface of the diagnostic server at `host:10256/debug/config`.

 To use the diagnostic mode: